ammein/custom-code-editor/README.md

 ```

 WARNING !
-Once enable your dropdown , you will frustated with the position of dropdown is on top left corner.
-It is because the dropdown do not have customized position.
-Let's position the dropdown on bottom left corner with some offset of 30px from the container
+Once enabled, your dropdown will be in the upper left corner.
+This will block your code input so we recommend that at the same time you enable the dropdown you add a custom position.
+For example, to position the dropdown on bottom left corner with an offset of 30px from the container edge use:

 ```javascript
 ace : {